jhuapl-boss/boss-manage/docs/Auth.md

 There are three different plugins that are used to handle difference authentication scenarios.

-### django-oidc
+### mozilla-django-oidc
-The [django-oidc](https://github.com/jhuapl-boss/django-oidc.git) plugin is a BOSS fork of a Django plugin that provides session based OIDC authentication.
+A Django plugin that provides session based OIDC authentication.
 This means that is only handles when a user logs into the Django web site and a session is created for them.

-The BOSS fork of the plugin has a couple of fixes to allow the plugin to run under Python 3.

 ### drf-oidc-auth
 The [drf-oidc-auth](https://github.com/ByteInternet/drf-oidc-auth) plugin provides